jbush001/NyuziToolchain/README.md

 ## Running Regression Tests

 Change PATH environment variable to include the binary directory (build/bin).
 This is only required for llvm-lit based tests.
-The test can be run as follows (assuming you are at the top of the project directory):
+Run the tests as follows (assuming you are at the top of the project directory):

 ```